HOW DO I USE THE DENVER HEALTH PHARMACY RETAIL BY MAIL PROGRAM?

 HOW DO I KNOW WHAT MY COPAYMENT IS?

-You will receive a receipt with your prescriptions for the amount charged to your credit card.
+You will receive a receipt with your prescriptions for the amount charged to your credit card, if payment is required.
 You can find copay information in your plan’s member handbook or in your plan’s formulary located at denverhealthmedicalplan.org, or call your plan at the phone number listed on the back of your ID card.
 Remember, your plan requires generic drugs are used when available.
 This means if you fill a prescription with a brand name drug when a generic is available, you will have to pay the copay plus the difference in cost between the generic and the brand name drug.
 If your provider feels you need the brand name drug, they can fill out a prior authorization request form to tell your health plan why the brand is needed.
 If it is approved, you will only need to pay the brand copay.

 HOW DO I PAY FOR MY PRESCRIPTIONS?

 Prescriptions can be paid for by Visa, MasterCard, or Discover.
 Please include the credit card number on the sign-up form or your convenience, the pharmacy can maintain an account for you with credit card information for future payments.
 This information is kept in an encrypted file to ensure security and confidentiality; however, you do have the option of declining to keep this information on file.
 If you choose to keep this information on file with the pharmacy, future prescriptions will be charged to this credit card, unless otherwise specified.
-Credit card numbers can also be entered and changed via the touch tone refill line or the internet refill website.
+Credit card numbers can also be entered and changed via the touch tone refill line.
 If there is no credit card on file, your prescription delivery will be delayed until the pharmacy can obtain payment.